The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Conclusion

-Here the symbols $\coveredmcone $ and $\coveredmpone $ denote the preimages of $-1\in\mathbb{C}^*$ in the Riemann surface \footnote{ See the remark \ref{r:020}. } --- the domain of solutions to Eq.{~}\eqref{eq:020}, namely, the preimages closest to the preimage of $1$, of which $\coveredmcone $ is connected to the latter by an arc passed in counterclockwise direction while for $\coveredmpone $ similar arc is passed clockwise.
-The above formula shows, in particular, that the diagonal elements of $ \mathbf{M} $ are real and coincide while off-diagonal ones are pure imaginary.
-It also follows from the equation \eqref{eq:080} that $\det \mathbf M=1$.
-The two eigenvalues of the matrix \eqref{eq:490} coincide if and only if one of its off-diagonal elements vanishes and this condition can be utilized in yet another criterion of the phase-lock behavior for solutions to Eq.{~}\eqref{eq:050}, the one utilizing the properties of eigenfunctions of the operator $\opC$.
+Here the symbols $\coveredmcone $ and $\coveredmpone $ denote the preimages of $-1\in\mathbb{C}^*$ in the Riemann surface $\tilde{\mathbb{C}}\mathstrut^*$, the domain of generic solutions to Eq.{~}\eqref{eq:050}, ``branching'' over $\mathbb{C}^*$ around ``the axis'' passing through the removed zero (see the remark \ref{r:020}).
+More exactly, these preimages of $-1$ are selected as the closest ones to the preimage of $1$, the fixed point of lifting of the transformation \eqref{eq:080}, which we may denote just as $1$.
+Of them, $\coveredmcone $ is reached from $1$ along an arc passed in the counterclockwise direction while for $\coveredmpone $ similar arc is directed clockwise.
+The above formula shows, in particular, that the diagonal elements of $ \mathbf{M} $ are real and coincide while the off-diagonal ones are pure imaginary.
+It also follows from the equation \eqref{eq:100} that $\det \mathbf M=1$.
+The two eigenvalues of the matrix \eqref{eq:510} coincide if and only if one of its off-diagonal elements vanishes and this observation can be utilized as the base of yet another criterion of the phase-lock behavior for solutions to Eq.{~}\eqref{eq:010}, this time referring to properties of eigenfunctions of the operator $\opC$.